efortanely/MarkovChainStoryGenerator/README.md

 Creating a story.

 The constructors provided allow for the user to provide input from a file or from the console.
 The default constructor assumes console input.
-Additonal constructors provided allow for inputting a ‘Story’ from the Story enum of prestored novel samples, or inputting the path for a file created by the user containing a text sample.
+Additonal constructors provided allow for inputting a ‘Story’ from the Story enum of prestored novel samples, or inputting the path for a .txt file created by the user containing a text sample.

 Configurations.